koenvervloesem/ESPHome-Air-Quality-Monitor/README.rst

   esphome esp32_example.yaml run

+After you have added your device to Home Assistant's ESPHome integration, the air quality measurements are available in Home Assistant and you can start the calibration of the CO₂ sensor from within Home Assistant too.

 If you successfully created a configuration for another ESP8266 or ESP32 board, please contribute this configuration with a `pull request <https://github.com/koenvervloesem/ESPHome-Air-Quality-Monitor/pulls>`_.

 **************